dubcat/PathOfBuildingCommunity3.21QuickFix/README.md

 - Download this patch https://github.com/dubcat/PathOfBuildingCommunity3.21Hotfix/archive/refs/heads/main.zip

-- Extract the patch into the Path of Building Community folder and overwrite
+- Extract this patch into the Path of Building Community folder and overwrite

 - Done